 OpenClaw provides built-in multi-agent orchestration through three collaboration patterns:

-- Orchestrator Pattern: A single point of control breaks complex goals into sub-tasks and delegates to freshly-spawned child agents.
-Sub-agents run concurrently and report back.
+- Orchestrator Pattern: A single control point breaks complex goals into subtasks and delegates to newly created child agents.
+Subagents run concurrently and report back.

-- Hierarchical Pattern: A tree structure with a Root Orchestrator managing Sub-Orchestrators, each managing Worker Agents.
-Suited for large-scale complex tasks.
+- Hierarchical Pattern: A tree structure with a Root Orchestrator managing Sub-orchestrators, each managing Worker Agents.
+Suitable for large-scale complex tasks.

-- Peer-to-Peer Pattern: Message broadcast with consensus, though OpenClaw recommends no more than five agents in this mode.
+- Peer-to-Peer Pattern: Message broadcasting with consensus, though OpenClaw recommends at most five agents in this mode.

-Agent bindings tell the system which agent handles which channel, enabling multi-persona deployments from a single instance.
+Agent bindings inform the system which agent handles which channel, enabling multi-persona deployments from a single instance.

 Hermes Agent takes a different approach.
 The acp-delegate skill enables communication with secondary Hermes instances via ACP over stdio JSON-RPC, supporting persistent sessions, tool calls, and conversational memory.
 Multiple agent profiles can run from a single installation, each with its own configuration, personality, and tool access.
-Google's A2A protocol is being tracked (Issue #514) for future cross-framework agent interoperability.
+Google's A2A protocol is being tracked (Issue #514) for future cross-agent framework interoperability.

 For teams needing complex multi-agent workflows today, OpenClaw has a clear lead.
-For teams focused on deep single-agent capability with occasional delegation, Hermes's model is sufficient.
+For teams focused on deep single-agent capability with occasional delegation, Hermes' model is sufficient.

 Cost Modeling

-Agents make 5-20x more LLM calls per task compared to single-pass responses, due to iterative planning, tool selection, and error recovery loops.
+Agents make 5-20x more LLM calls per task compared to single-pass responses, due to iterative planning loops, tool selection, and error recovery.
 This makes cost modeling critical.

 OpenClaw cost structure: